Sentinel Price Reaches $0.0010 on Major Exchanges (DVPN)

 Sentinel Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Sentinel directly using US dollars.
-Investors seeking to acquire Sentinel should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Sentinel using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Sentinel directly using US dollars.
+Investors seeking to trade Sentinel should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Sentinel using one of the exchanges listed above.

 Receive News & Updates for Sentinel Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Sentinel and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.